Saucy22/cupd/README.md

 Python3,
 Bash

-Simply clone the repo, extract the files to a folder and run installer.sh
+Simply clone the repo, extract the files to your HOME DIRECTORY DO NOT CHANGE THE FOLDER NAME and run installer.sh!

 # If the program doesn't install properly
 just run it using python or run the executable from your documents folder, i have to fix permission errors with the installer one of these days...